MindscapeHQ/raygun4aspire/README.md

 # Raygun4Aspire

 [Raygun](http://raygun.com) provider for .NET Aspire projects.
 Collects crash reports from .NET code and displays them in a locally running Raygun portal.
 Optionally can be configured to send crash reports to the [Raygun](http://raygun.com) cloud service from your production environment.
+Tested to work with .NET 8.0 Aspire Preview 5.

 # Installation